 - Serve however you’d like – in a lettuce wrap, on a burger bun, or enjoy them as is!

-- For the glaze, we used a bottle of balsamic glaze from the grocery store, right next to all the other vinegars.
+- For the glaze, we used a bottle of balsamic glaze from the grocery store, right next to all the other kinds of vinegar.
 If you wanted to create your own, cook balsamic vinegar in a pan over medium heat until it is thickened and syrupy (about 10-15 minutes).
 We drizzled about 1/2 teaspoon on each burger for a little extra sweet/sour flavor.

 - We cooked these indoors on a grill pan and it worked perfectly!
 A saute pan or outdoor grill should work just as well 🙂